Gasoline direct injection: Wall-guided direct injection

-In engines with wall-guided injection, the distance between spark plug and injection nozzle is relatively high.
-In order to get the fuel close to the spark plug, it is sprayed against a swirl cavity on top of the piston (as seen in the picture of the Ford EcoBoost engine on the right), which guides the fuel towards the spark plug.
-Special swirl or tumble air intake ports aid this process.
-The injection timing depends upon the piston speed, therefore, at higher piston speeds, the injection timing, and ignition timing need to be advanced very precisely.
-At low engine temperatures, some parts of the fuel on the relatively cold piston cool down so much, that they cannot combust properly.
-When switching from low engine load to medium engine load (and thus advancing the injection timing), some parts of the fuel can end up getting injected behind the swirl cavity, also resulting in incomplete combustion.
+In wall-guided injection engines, the distance between the spark plug and the injection nozzle is relatively large.
+To get the fuel close to the spark plug, it is sprayed into a swirl cavity at the top of the piston (as seen in the picture of the Ford EcoBoost engine), which guides the fuel toward the spark plug.
+Special swirl or tumble intake ports assist this process.
+Injection timing depends on piston speed; therefore, at higher piston speeds, injection and ignition timing must be advanced very precisely.
+At low engine temperatures, some of the fuel that impinges on the relatively cold piston cools down so much that it cannot combust properly.
+When switching from low engine load to medium engine load (and thus advancing injection timing), some of the fuel may end up being injected behind the swirl cavity, again causing incomplete combustion.
 Engines with wall-guided direct injection can therefore suffer from high hydrocarbon emissions.

 Air-guided direct injection

-Like in engines with wall-guided injection, in engines with air-guided injection, the distance between spark plug and injection nozzle is relatively high.
-However, unlike in wall-guided injection engines, the fuel does not get in contact with (relatively) cold engine parts such as cylinder wall and piston.
-Instead of spraying the fuel against a swirl cavity, in air-guided injection engines the fuel is guided towards the spark plug solely by the intake air.
-The intake air must therefore have a special swirl or tumble movement in order to direct the fuel towards the spark plug.
-This swirl or tumble movement must be retained for a relatively long period of time, so that all of the fuel is getting pushed towards the spark plug.
-This however reduces the engine's charging efficiency and thus power output.
-In practice, a combination of air-guided and wall-guided injection is used.
-There exists only one engine that only relies on air-guided injection.
+In air-guided injection systems, as with wall-guided systems, the distance between the spark plug and injection nozzle is relatively large.
+However, the fuel does not contact relatively cold engine parts, such as the cylinder walls and pistons.
+Instead of being sprayed against a swirl cavity, the fuel is guided toward the spark plug solely by the intake air.
+The intake air must therefore have a specific swirl or tumble motion to direct the fuel toward the spark plug, and this motion must be maintained long enough to push all of the fuel into the spark plug region.
+This requirement reduces the engine's charging efficiency and, in turn, its power output.
+In practice, a combination of air-guided and wall-guided injection is usually used.
+Only one engine is known to rely solely on air-guided injection.